JasonMortonNZ/laravel-grunt/README.md

 `'Goez\LaravelGrunt\LaravelGruntServiceProvider',`

-Finally, run the following command to add the configuration file to your `app/config/packages` directory:
+Then run the following command to add the configuration file to your `app/config/packages` directory:

 `php artisan grunt:config`

-## Configuration

 You can configure the path of assets and published files.
 This configuration file is located in your project's config directory, as below:

 	app/config/packages/goez/laravel-grunt/config.php

-**Note:** You can edit the `package.json` and `grunfile.js` directly when then are generated.
+**Note:** You can edit the `package.json`, `bower.json`, `Grunfile.js` directly when then are generated.

-## How to use?

-There are no more commands of this package, just use original commands of Grunt and Bower:
+Finally, run the following command to generate all metadata files and install packages in your app:

+`php artisan grunt:setup`

+Now you can use `bower` and `grunt` command to manage your assets.

 * `bower` to list all commands of Bower.
 * `grunt --help` to list all commands of Grunt.

 ## Bugs Report

 Please report the bugs that you found to [Issus page](https://github.com/jaceju/laravel-grunt/issues) of this package.